Attractions & Things to Do in Nafplio

 The museum exhibits pottery, jewelry, and armors from ancient years.
 The museum itself is a Venetian building and it's located on Syntagma Square.

 One of the first (and few) worldwide worry-bead museums, it welcomes guests since 1998, aiming to reveal the roots of this traditional item.

 It does not offer any ferry-boat connection but together with the great views, it serves as a starting point for daily boat tours during summer.

-Located approximately 45 meters over the sea level, it was the ancient acropolis that served as a prison until the middle of the 20th century.
+Located approximately 45 meters over sea level, it was an ancient Αcropolis that was used as a prison until the middle of the 20th century.

 A large and well-preserved fortification which is the one of most significant examples of Venetian medieval architecture in Greek territory.

 - The first official capital of Greece between 1828 and 1833.

 - Franks, Venetians, and Turks ruled and left their marks to the city.

 - Its picturesque scenery & modern facilities make it an ideal city break destination.